arve0/feathers-custom-methods/README.md

   })
 ```

-The code above will call `app.service('email').send` with the same arguments server side.
+The code above will call `app.service('email').send` server side with the same arguments.

 ## HTTP requests
 feathers-custom-methods uses the [create](https://docs.feathersjs.com/api/services.html#createdata-params) method to send data from client to server.
 In other words, the call `service.send(arg1, arg2)` is equivalent to: